 Depending on the model of brake holding the brake in the ready position while pulling the cable can be a quite tricky.

-You can use a ‘third-hand’ tool that uses a scissor action to pull the cable and push the brake at the same time.
+You can use a ‘fourth-hand’ tool that uses a scissor action to pull the cable and push the brake at the same time.